Bladder calculi occur either from migrated renal calculi or urinary stasis. Bladder calculi can be divided into primary and secondary stones:

 Treatment and prognosis

-The earliest method of operative removal of bladder calculus was performed via the perineum with the patient in a supine position and the legs elevated - hence the term lithotomy position.
+The earliest method of operative removal of bladder calculus was performed via the perineal route with the patient in a supine position and the legs elevated, hence the term lithotomy position.

 - occasionally a calculus which appears to be in the bladder is actually in the most distal part of the ureterovesical junction: rescanning the patient in the prone position can help to distinguish these from true bladder calculi

 - for a tiny calculus abutting the anterior margin of the bladder, consider a calcification at the insertion of a urachal remnant into the urinary bladder 4

 - for other pelvic calcifications which could just outside the course of the bladder, consider entities such as vascular calcification, most commonly phleboliths ref

 - 1. Dyer RB, Chen MY, Zagoria RJ.
 Abnormal calcifications in the urinary tract.
 (1998) Radiographics : a review publication of the Radiological Society of North America, Inc. 18 (6): 1405-24. doi:10.1148/radiographics.18.6.9821191 - Pubmed

 - 2. Siegel C. Re: What the radiologist needs to know about urolithiasis: Part 1--Pathogenesis, types, assessment, and variant anatomy.
 (2013) The Journal of urology.
 189 (1): 173-4. doi:10.1016/j.juro.2012.09.160 - Pubmed